tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/用户指南/集群管理/创建集群_intl_en.md

 - When you log in to the [TKE console](https://console.cloud.tencent.com/tke2) for the first time, you need to grant the current account TKE permissions for operating on CVMs, CLBs, CBS, and other cloud resources.
 For more information, see [Description of Role Permissions Related to Service Authorization](https://intl.cloud.tencent.com/document/product/457/37808).
 - To create a container cluster whose network type is virtual private cloud (VPC), you need to [create a VPC](https://intl.cloud.tencent.com/document/product/215/31805) in the target region and [create a subnet](https://intl.cloud.tencent.com/document/product/215/31806) in the target availability zone under the VPC.
 - If you do not use the default security group, you need to [create a security group](https://intl.cloud.tencent.com/document/product/213/34271) in the target region and add a security group rule that meets your business requirements.
-- To bind a SSH key pair when creating a Linux instance, you need to [create a SSH key](https://intl.cloud.tencent.com/document/product/213/16691) for the target project.
+- To bind an SSH key pair when creating a Linux instance, you need to [create an SSH key](https://intl.cloud.tencent.com/document/product/213/16691) for the target project.
 - When you create a cluster, you will use the resources such as VPCs, subnets, and security groups.
 Each region has a resource quota.
 For more information on resource quotas, refer to [Quota Limits for Cluster Purchase](https://intl.cloud.tencent.com/document/product/457/9087).